SofthouseVxo/Education/courses/backend-api/lectures/markdown/lecture-backend-api-6-persistence.md

 ---

 #### MongoDB
-* OUR PERSISTENCE ERSISTENCE OF CHOICE
+* Our Persistence of Choice
 "MongoDB is a document database with the scalability and flexibility that you want
 	with the querying and indexing that you need."